 3. Remove the bike from the stand, lock the front brake and compress the suspension 4 times to center the axle in the fork lugs.

-4. Tighten the axle pinch bolts to manufactures torque specification.
+4. Tighten the axle pinch bolts to manufacturer’s torque specification.

-When installing the shock onto the bike, always torque the bolts to manufactures torque specification.
-We always install the shock, take the bike off of the stand a put it under a load, then torque them to specification.
-This will insure there is not any binding in the linkage, or on KTM's in the heim joints.
+First, feed the shock into its position within the frame and thread the upper and lower mounting bolts.
+Once installed, we always take the bike off of the stand and put it under load before then torquing the bolts to specification.
+This will insure there is not any binding in the linkage or in the heim joints on KTM's.
 Consult your owner's manual for proper torque settings.

-A high amount of tire pressure can cause harshness and deflection which will create a feeling of unbalance on tough rocky, root infested trails.
-Depending on the weight of the rider, we typically suggest for 2 strokes 10 to 12+PSI, and for four strokes 10 to 14+ PSI.
+A high amount of tire pressure can cause harshness and deflection which will create a feeling of unbalance on tough, rocky and root infested trails.
+Depending on the weight of the rider, we typically suggest 10 to 12+PSI for 2 strokes and 10 to 14+ PSI for four strokes.
 Of course this is dependent on where and what type of terrain you are riding.

 Checking the sag on your bike is something a lot of riders overlook, but this is one of the most important steps you can take to ensure your bike is set up properly.
 A bike that has not had the proper springs for the rider installed will handle poorly.
 Here are the steps you need to take to set your sag.
-When completing these steps, have all of your gear, camelback, butt bag, anything you carry while riding with on a consistent basis.
+When completing these steps, have all of your gear, camelback, butt bag and anything else you carry on a consistent basis while riding.
 Checking the Static Sag will determine if you are in need of heavier or lighter spring rates.

-These are guidelines for KTM models, call us with your bike information, or consult your owner's manual for proper settings.
+Please find the guidelines for KTM models below.
+Call us with your bike information, or consult your owner's manual for proper settings.

 Follow these steps:

-1. Inspect the shock, check to make sure the heim joints, and linkage bearings for any stiction, or binding.
-If and play or binding replace as needed.
+1. Inspect the shock, check to make sure the heim joints and linkage bearings for any stiction or binding.
+If any play or binding replace as needed.

 2. Have the bike on a stand with the suspension fully extended.
 Make a mark on the rear fender directly above the rear axle nut.
 Measure from the center of the axle vertically to the mark on the fender.
 Record this measurement as L1.